On November 5th, 2010 Apple killed the Xserve.

 At the time I thought killing the Xserve was a mistake.
 Like so many thousand Macintosh IT Professionals I thought Apple’s future in the Enterprise was tied to the existence of a shiny 1U rack-mountable Macintosh server.
 Without it how would the PC System Administrators ever take us seriously?

-No one ever heard the battlecries of the Xserve breaching the Enterprise Datacenter; unleashing a horde of Macs for every corporate desktop.
+No one ever heard the battlecries of the Xserve breaching the Enterprise Datacenter; unleashing a horde of Macs on every corporate desktop.
 It never happened.
 The Xserve was just a shiny piece of Apple kit that sat in the corner of Mac shops.
 A showpiece to impress clients.
-A server just easy enough to use, that the tech guy could figure it out, and no once needed to hire a dedicated system administrator.
+A server just easy enough to use, the tech guy could figure it out and no one needed to hire a dedicated system administrator.

 Sure there are examples of Xserves being used in numbers.
 The Virginia System X supercomputer comes to mind.
 But even it started out its life composed of Power Mac G5s.
 And who says System X wasn’t as much a public relations stunt for Apple, as it was a serious attempt at supercomputing?